binxing/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 initialized when the enclave thread starts execution for the first time.
 >>>>>>> 15e6a7940...
 Added Threading section.

+## Switchless

+The Intel SGX SDK and the Open Enclave SDK support switchless for both ECALL and OCALL functions.
+In addition, sgx_edger8r and oeedger8r support the same keyword to identify switchless functions: transition_using_threads.

+TBD: Data structure to configure/initialize and tune (callbacks) switchless.

 ## Authors

 Cedric Xing (cedric.xing@intel.com)